Peter II of Cyprus: Reign

 King Peter and his councillors in Cyprus believed that all available military forces should be brought together to face the Genoese threat.
 Peter therefore made a treaty with Emir Teke forfeiting Antalya (which had been captured by his father, Peter I) to him.
 The Cypriots withdrew their forces in 1373.
 Peter did not lead the resistance against the Genoese, but left it to his uncles, John and James.
 The young king, who was with his mother Eleanor on Famagusta, only managed to lose a very important city-harbour and get himself taken captive.
 Famagusta, which was excellently fortified, was captured by the Genoese when the city allowed them to enter, supposedly for negotiations.
 The Genoese proved themselves somewhat less than trustworthy in this regard.

 Peter and Eleanor the Dowager Queen were held captive by the Genoese, who also attacked Limassol and Paphos, and entered the kingdom's capital, Nicosia.
 Peter's uncles John and James resisted successfully against the Genoese from the St. Hilarion Castle and from the town of Kyrenia.
 The following year (1374), Peter was forced to come to a humiliating agreement with the Genoese declaring that Kyrenia and what remained of Famagusta would fall under Genoese sovereignty, that he would pay huge compensations to the Genoese, and that James would leave Cyprus.
 James obeyed and departed from Kyrenia Europe, but on the way he was arrested by the Genoese, despite the fact that they had told him they would give him time to leave.
 He returned only years later, when he became King of Cyprus, following his nephew's death.

 It was at this time, in 1374, that Cyprus ceased to hold the residence of the exiled Latin Patriarch of Jerusalem.
 The Patriarch had fled to Cyprus following the Fall of Acre in 1291 and his heirs remained there for the next eighty years, but after the events of 1374 the Catholic Church shifted to appointing titular Patriarchs of Jerusalem who were based at the Basilica di San Lorenzo fuori le Mura in Rome.

 The operation in Cyprus brought the Genoese many benefits.
 Before they left, they executed those who were allegedly involved in Peter I's murder, as they had promised Eleanor, who, after the end of the war with the Genoese, in 1375, had Prince John killed.

-The powerful Eleanor had already come into conflict with Valentina Visconti not long after she was wedded to Peter II.
-Eleanor was involved in numerous court scandals and other issues, so Peter decided to send his mother away.
+The powerful Eleanor had already come into conflict with Valentina Visconti not long after she was wedded to Peter I. Eleanor was involved in numerous court scandals and other issues, so Peter decided to send his mother away.
 Despite her protests, Eleanor returned to Castile in September 1378.